 Faculty may place materials on reserve for student use.
-Checkout periods are 1 hour, 2 hours, 1 day or 3 days.
-(Please note: we cannot guarantee your personal materials will not leave the library.)
+Checkout periods are one hour, two hours, one day, or three days.
+(Please note: We cannot guarantee your personal materials will not leave the library.)
 Please review the list below for details.
 You may call the Circulation Supervisor with any questions at 402-375-7399.

 - Reserved materials may leave the library, including personal materials you place on reserve

 - To place materials on reserve, please bring them to the Circulation Desk with a completed and signed Reserve Materials Form.

 - Photocopied documents may be placed on reserve if brought to the Circulation Desk